 I used Lacinato kale, or “dino” kale, for these wraps because it’s just a tiny bit more tender than the curly variety.
-For that reason I really like to use it in raw preparations.
-Plus, since the leaves are fairly flat and smooth, they’re much easier to cut and work with.
+For that reason I really like to use it in recipes where the kale is not cooked.
+Plus, Lacinato kale leaves are fairly flat and smooth, so they’re much easier to cut and work with.
 Even though Lacinato kale is slightly more tender, it still holds up really well to the dressing, so you can keep the dressed filling for the wraps in the fridge for a few days without much change in texture.
 I love that!

 I also added some shredded carrot for color and texture, a little bit of Parmesan for extra umami, and my leftover chopped up rotisserie chicken to make a fairly well rounded filling for the wraps.
 I almost grabbed a bag of croutons to toss in there for extra crunch, too, but at the last minute decided to keep them simple.
 Even though sesame seeds are very Caesar salad-like, I think they would be an interesting addition to these wraps.
 And, if you *happen* to have extra bacon or bacon bits (I don’t know has extra bacon laying around, but IF you do…) OMG that would be so good in the wraps.